Water Suppliers For Business

 Every cubic metre of water supplied, made safe to use and then taken away from our businesses as waste equates to 1kg of carbon.

-Better understanding the energy implications of heating or cooling water as part of the manufacturing process, and companies can cut their energy costs and reduce their carbon emissions.
+Better understanding the energy implications of heating or cooling water as part of the manufacturing process can cut their energy costs and reduce their carbon emissions.

 But if a business wants to change its water management strategy, where should it start?

-Several of the major water companies are offering support to small and medium enterprise (SME) business customers in the form of Rippleffect.
+Several of the major water companies offer support to small and medium enterprise (SME) business customers in the form of Rippleffect.

 New water-saving service developed in partnership with resource efficiency experts WRAP (Waste & Resources Action Programme) is a not-for-profit, a government-funded company) that supports businesses, local authorities, communities, and individuals.